How To Infuse Honey

 - LEVO II Infusion Machine

 - Power Pod (for increasing the potency and/or flavor of your infusion)

-- Herb Press (for squeezing out every last drop of butter)
+- Herb Press (for squeezing out every last drop of infusion from the pod)

 Ready to learn how to infuse honey?
 Let's go!